GRAPHIC-Take Five: Summer at Jackson Hole

 Fresh strain in China's property market exacerbates the sense of crisis building in the world's No.2 economy.

-The onus is on authorities to do more after an emergency rate cut failed to shore up sentiment.
-Yes, that move raised expectations for a cut to the loan prime rate - meaning lower mortgage rates - on Monday.
+The onus is on authorities to do more after an emergency rate cut last week failed to shore up sentiment.
+On Monday, China cut its one-year benchmark lending rate in a bid to boost credit demand.

 Property accounts for roughly a quarter of the economy and news that new home prices fell for the first time this year in July is worrying.